 Four Technical Commissions are covering the different areas of waterborne transport infrastructure.
 They are supervising the work carried out by our experts in the respective Working Groups on subjects of interest.
 The reports drafted by these Working Groups are the core business of our Association.

-The two non-technical Commissions have been set up to support Young Professionals and Countries in Transition.
+Besides a Finance Commission and a Promotion Commission, two other non-technical Commissions have been set up to support Young Professionals and Countries in Transition.

 Team up with our network of professionals and gain access to all our Working Group reports for free!
 Have a look at our different types of membership and join PIANC today!